Why JCWS Is Different

 4. Instrumentation and obsession

-Most water systems might tell you water pressure and TDS coming out the far end, and those are the high end ones.
+Most water systems might report the water pressure and TDS coming out the far end, and those are the high end ones.
 Tracking what each stage does (and whether or not it's working the way it's supposed to) is the hallmark of industrial process control.

 If you want reliably superb water for coffee, nothing less will suffice.

-That drive for reliable excellence, backed by blood & treasure, is what makes JCWS a worthy obsession for me.
+That drive for reliable excellence, backed by blood & treasure, is what makes JCWS a worthy obsession.

 Happy watering!